Proforma - Script Examples

 - Symptoms and signs indicating when to use the adrenaline autoinjector;

 - Instructions on how to use the adrenaline autoinjector; and

 5. Appropriate follow-up

 Yearly review by a patient’s medical practitioner (normally their GP) should occur to:

 - Provide re-education on adrenaline autoinjector use (using a trainer device);

 - Ensure the adrenaline autoinjector has not expired; and

-- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or review is required.
+- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or if review is required.

-Any acute onset of hypotension or bronchospasm or upper airway obstruction where anaphylaxis is considered possible, even if typical skin features are not present
+Any acute onset of hypotension or bronchospasm or upper airway obstruction where anaphylaxis is considered possible, even if typical skin features are absent.